pab2163/amfm_public/manuscript_analyses/README.md

 ## Code:

-All R analysis code is in the `code` folder.
+All R analysis code is in the [manuscript_analyses/code](code) folder.
 Within this, subfolders contain `.Rmd` files for:

 0. Manipulation checks (`0_manipulation_checks`)
 1. Primary analyses (`1_primary_analyses`)